-Today I’m sharing a nutritious homemade apple chia jam recipe with you that gives off all the fall aromas and vibes!
+Today I’m sharing a nutritious homemade apple chia jam recipe that gives off all the fall vibes.
 Unlike your typical store bought jam, this recipe is refined sugar free, preservative free, and comes packed with a ton of nutrition from the chia seeds.

 This delicious fall inspired chia jam can be used in a number of ways.
 Spread it onto your favourite healthy toast, muffins, waffles, pancakes, or french toast.
 Add it to your morning oatmeal, or swirl it into plain coconut yogurt with some homemade granola or superfood mix.

 A nutrient-rich one jar chia jam recipe that’s free of refined sugars and preservatives.

 Serves: 2 cups | Time: 30 minutes | Difficulty: Easy

 - 2 cups apples, peeled/cored/chopped, I used organic Gravenstein apples